 Calhoun County Veterans Affairs is a service provider for veterans and their

 families, helping with federal benefits, emergency relief, burial benefits, and veteran advocacy.
 All veterans are encouraged to visit the office to learn more about how County Veterans Affairs is here to help.
 Visit the department website.

-The mission of the Senior Millage Allocation Committee is to effectively and efficiently allocate County Senior Millage Funding to enhance, promote, and ensure needed quality services are provided for Calhoun County seniors, age 60 and over.
+The mission of SMAC is to effectively and efficiently allocate County Senior Millage Funding to enhance, promote, and ensure needed quality services are provided for Calhoun County seniors, age 60 and over.
 Initially passed in November 1996, the Calhoun County Senior Millage provides approximately $2.8 million annually to fund 22 service programs administered by eleven trusted government and nonprofit organizations.

 SMAC members must: